Community Detection in Partially Observable Social Networks: Proposed KroMFac Framework

 \subsection{Node Ranking and Selection}

 Based on the output of the \textsf{GraphRecv} algorithm (i.e., the recovered matrix ${\bf A}^{(M)}_R$), the function \textsf{NodeSelect} ranks missing nodes and then selects influential nodes from the set of ranked candidates.
-In our work, we focus on the well-known centrality measure for ranking nodes, namely degree centrality $\text{Cen}(u)$ for node $u \in (V \cup V_M)$.\footnote{Conceptually, numerous centrality measures (e.g., eigenvector centrality and Katz centrality) can also be applied to obtain such a ranking, but it turns out that they do not lead to better performance since the number of immediate neighbors of a node (rather than the number of higher-order neighbors) is important in our node selection even if it is not shown in this paper.} After computing the degree centrality of missing nodes as in (\ref{eq:degreecen}), we introduce the ranking vector ${\bm r} \in \N^M$ to record their centrality ranking.
+In our work, we focus on the well-known centrality measure for ranking nodes, namely degree centrality $\text{Cen}(u)$ for node $u \in (V \cup V_M)$.
+After computing the degree centrality of missing nodes as in (\ref{eq:degreecen}), we introduce the ranking vector ${\bm r} \in \N^M$ to record their centrality ranking.
 Since we aim to select nodes whose centrality measures are greater than a given threshold $\epsilon$ (refer to Section~\ref{sec:3c}), only $H \leq M$ most influential nodes are associated with ${\bm r}$.
 For example, ${\bm r}[u]$ represents the index of the node ranked at the $u$th position in the list.
 The function \textsf{NodeSelect} returns the number of influential nodes, $H$, and the ranking vector ${\bm r \in \N^H}$.
-Fig.~\ref{fig:nodeselect} shows a simple illustration of this node ranking and selection phase when $\epsilon = 2$ and $M = 2$.
+Figure~\ref{fig:nodeselect} shows a simple illustration of this node ranking and selection phase when $\epsilon = 2$ and $M = 2$.
 In this figure, due to the fact that the last two rows and columns in the input matrix ${\bf A}_R^{(M)}$ correspond to two recovered nodes, we calculate the degree centrality of the two nodes and select the seventh placed node as an influential node since its centrality is greater than or equal to $\epsilon$.